Multiple target tracking based on sets of trajectories: Filtering recursion for RFSs of trajectories

-In this section we present the following key result: for the standard measurement model (\ref{eq:likelihood_radar}) and the birth model (\ref{eq:birth_model_radar}), the multitrajectory filtering and predicted PDFs at all time steps have the same form.
-Therefore, this type of multitrajectory PDF is conjugate with respect to the standard measurement likelihood \cite{Vo13}.
-How to obtain these multitrajectory PDFs recursively is indicated by Lemmas \ref{lem:Prediction_radar} and \ref{lem:update_radar}.
+In this section, we present the following key result: for the standard (point target) measurement model (\ref{eq:likelihood_radar}) and the birth model (\ref{eq:birth_model_radar}), the multitrajectory filtering and predicted densities at all time steps have the same form, which is a multi-Bernoulli mixture in which the existence probabilities are either 0 or 1, which we refer to as $\mathrm{MBM}_{01}$ \cite[Sec.
+IV]{Angel18_b}.
+Therefore, the $\mathrm{MBM}_{01}$ multitrajectory density is conjugate with respect to the standard measurement likelihood \cite{Vo13}.
+How to obtain these multitrajectory densities recursively is indicated by Lemmas \ref{lem:Prediction_radar} and \ref{lem:Update_radar}, which give rise to the trajectory $\mathrm{MBM}_{01}$ filter.
+We use the multiobject exponential notation $h^{\mathbf{x}}=\prod_{x\in\mathbf{x}}h\left(x\right)$ \nomenclature{$h^{\mathbf{x}}$}{Multiobject exponential for function $h$ and set $\mathbf{x}$.}where $h$ is a real-valued function and $h^{\emptyset}=1$ by convention \cite{Vo13}.